• About

 In a medium bowl, whisk the all-purpose flour, whole wheat flour, brown sugar, salt, and baking powder together.
 Cube the cold butter or use a box grater to grate the butter into the bowl.

-dry ingredients for scone recipe in a medium bowl.
+dry ingredients in a medium bowl.

 grated butter on top of dry ingredients in a medium bowl.